Dennis Adams- The Designer

 Find out more in “Making my Marque” by Jem Marsh, available from the Club Shop

 The word Xylon comes from the Greek for wood.
 Manufactured from 1959 to 1960 this was the first of the Marcos models.
-Powered by the Ford 105E engine, the cars were originally built in Dolgellau in Wales, and then later in Luton.
+Powered by the Ford 105E engine, the cars were originally built in Dolgellau in North Wales, and then later in Luton.
 Of the 9 cars built, most were competition cars, and were driven with great success by the likes of Sir Jackie Stewart and Jackie Oliver.

 The Luton Gullwing, as it was known, was based on the Xylon.
 Introduced in 1962, the car was sold in both race and road form, and with the use of more fibreglass in the construction, a more streamlined shape was obtained.
 Utilising the same running gear as the Xylon, 13 cars were produced in Luton.

 The final model prior to the introduction of the classic Marcos two seater was the Fastback, introduced in 1963.
-18 cars were produced, including the first ever Marcos Spyder, at Greenland Mills, Bradford on Avon - and was to be the home of Marcos for the next 7 years.
+18 cars were produced, including the first ever Marcos Spyder, at Greenland Mills, Bradford on Avon - which was to be the home of Marcos for the next 7 years.

 Unveiled at the 1963 Earls Court Racing Car Show, the 1800 Volvo powered Marcos GT stole the show.
 This was a totally new car and a shape way ahead of its time, designed by the Adam's brothers.
 Produced from 1964 to 1966, there were approximately 100 cars built at Greenland Mills, Bradford On Avon.